andrewasaleh/recipe-finder/README.md

 ## 1. Website URL

-Visit the RecipeFinder platform at [http://willbeupdated](http://willbeupdated).
+RecipeFinder hosted on Linux Server

 ### 1.1 Features
 - User Profiles: Simple registration and login system allowing users to maintain their collection of recipes.